-- 1. Knowledge of the use of force options available to peace officer, which minimally include:
+- 1. Knowledge of the use of force options available to peace officers, which minimally include:

 - a.
 Officer presence

 - b.
 Verbal persuasion

 - c.
 Hands-on arrest control

 - d.
 Chemical/electronic devices

 - e.
 Control devices/impact instruments

 - f.
 Neck restraints

 - g.
 Deadly force

+- h.
+De-escalation, knowledge and principles of verbal and nonverbal skills to de-escalate a confrontation

-B. Civil and Criminal Liability
+C. Civil and Criminal Liability

-- 1. Knowledge of the principles of civil/criminal liability as pertaining to police training and use of physical force.

-- 2. Knowledge of the importance of maintaining proper course documentation as:

-- a.
-Lesson plans
+- 1. Knowledge of the principles of civil/criminal liability pertaining to police training and use of physical force - 2.
+Knowledge of the importance of maintaining proper course documentation - a.
+Lesson plans - b.

-- b.
 Attendance records

 - c.
 Examination scores (pre and post)

 - d.
 Performance evaluations

 - e.
 Remedial records

-- 3. Knowledge of the principles of civil liability as pertaining to the use of force by the individual peace officer.
+- 3. Knowledge of the principles of civil liability-pertaining to the use of force by the individual peace officer

-- 4. Knowledge of the documentation process as pertaining to the use of force by the individual peace officer.
+- 4. Knowledge of the documentation process pertaining to the use of force by the individual peace officer, Colorado Revised Statutes 18-1-704, 18-1-707